Skip to main content Skip to home page

 Pharmacy Year 2

-• Complete at least one of the following: disease state topic discussions, journal club, or patient case
+• Complete at least one of the following: disease state topic discussion or patient case

 • Complete at least two of the following: disease state topic discussions, journal club, or patient case